Bengali alphabet

+Terminal gate ceiling of Kolkata Airport, decorated with Bengali words.

-The Bengali script or Bangla alphabet (বাংলা বর্ণমালা, romanized: Bāṅlā bôrṇômālā also called Gauḍa script) is the standard writing system used to write the Bengali language, and has historically been used to write Sanskrit within Bengal.
+The Bengali script or Bangla alphabet (Note: বাংলা বর্ণমালা, /bn/) is the standard writing system used to write the Bengali language, and has historically been used to write Sanskrit within Bengal.
 An estimated 300 million people use this syllabic alphabet, which makes it the 5th most commonly used writing system in the world.
 It is the sole national script of Bangladesh and one of the official scripts of India, specifically used in the Indian states of West Bengal, Tripura and the Barak Valley of Assam.
-The script is also used for the Meitei language in Manipur, defined by the Manipur Official Language (Amendment) Act, 2021.
+The script is also used for the Meitei language in Manipur, defined by the Manipur Official Language Act.

 From a classificatory point of view, the Bengali writing system is derived from the Brahmi script.
 It is written from left to right.
-It is an abugida, i.e. its vowel graphemes are mainly realised not as independent letters, but as diacritics modifying the vowel inherent in the base letter they are added to.
+It is an abugida, i.e., its vowel graphemes are mainly realised not as independent letters, but as diacritics modifying the inherent vowel in the base letter to which they are added.
 There are no distinct upper and lower case letter forms, which makes it a unicameral script.
-The script is characterized by many conjuncts, upstrokes, downstrokes, and other features that hang from a horizontal line running along the tops of the graphemes that links them together called matra(মাত্রা).
+The script is characterised by many conjuncts, upstrokes, downstrokes, and other features that hang from a horizontal line running along the tops of the graphemes that links them together called matra (মাত্রা /bn/ 'measure').
 The punctuation is all borrowed from 19th-century English, with the exception of one.